seankql/project-spendwise/README.md

   - Done Using [Unovis](https://unovis.dev/gallery)
 - [ ] Link your bank account to [Plaid API](https://plaid.com/) for automatic entry
   - Once you link your account, we will fetch all the transactions for this month
-  - automatic update daily using [Celery](https://github.com/celery/celery)
+  - get user Transactions in Task Queue using [Bee-Queue](https://github.com/bee-queue/bee-queue)
 - [ ] Grid of All Transaction (frontend)
   - List of all transactions will be displayed in a grid
   - sort in time